peterpeterparker/daviddalbusco.com/src/portfolio/blog-to-standard-site-action.md

 I built this action after it started gaining traction on Bluesky.
 Instead of manually creating the decentralized records for each new blog post, I automated the whole thing.

 When I merge a pull request adding a new blog post on this website, the action detects the new file, creates a `site.standard.document` record on the AT Protocol network, and opens a pull request to update the post's frontmatter with the record URI.
-Once merged, the blog post renders a `<link rel="site.standard.document">` tag, enabling the Standard.Site preview card on Bluesky.
+Once merged, the blog post renders a link meta tag, enabling the Standard.Site preview card on Bluesky.

 ---